shruti-misra/husky100/_pages/engine.md

   <figcaption>My senior capstone student design team from 2015 </figcaption>
 </figure>

 In 2015, I participated in the electrical and computer engineering department's pilot for a capstone course, in which students work on industry projects for two quarters.
-My team worked with Booz Allen Hamilton and I designed a system to track an underwater remotely operated vehicle.
+My team worked with <a href = "https://www.boozallen.com">Booz Allen Hamilton</a> and I designed a system to track an underwater remotely operated vehicle.
 The project was technically challenging and being the only woman on the team was unnerving.
 However, completing the project and having a supportive team truly helped me build confidence in my abilities and find community.

 <h1>Giving Back</h1>